-Foster carer are given preparatory (Skills to Foster) and ongoing training in a range of subjects.
-Some examples of our extensive training programme includes, for instance, Caring for a child who has been sexually abused, safe care, recording skills, first aid.
-See further details below.
+Foster carer are given preparatory (Skills to Foster) and pre-approval training as well as ongoing training in a range of subjects.
+Some examples of our extensive training programme include, for instance, Caring for a child who has been sexually abused, safer caring, recording skills, first aid.